chosenobih/X429midterm/docs/README.md

 Document your collaboration:
 Journaling progress towards the project goal is an important habit to benefit learning and understanding after project completion.
 This allows other groups or individuals to see the difficulties presented by the project and see the steps taken to solve those problems, and perhaps make different choices or understand the choices made.
 Luckily for us, Slack and GitHub track changes and commit messages to allow for easy retrospective analysis of our thought processes.
 We decided to opt towards a more data-driven approach in journaling, where commit messages and an after-action review are the primary means of documenting our difficulties and challenges.

+# Acknowledgements

+We would like to thank Emmanuel Gonzalez, Eric Lyons, and Nirav Merchant for guidance and direction in Machine Learning, High-Performance Computing, and Data Analysis for this project.